 Frequently Asked Questions About Urban

-The Urban School is located in the heart of San Francisco near Golden Gate Park at 1563 Page Street, between Masonic and Ashbury.
+Urban School is located in the heart of San Francisco near Golden Gate Park at 1563 Page Street, between Masonic and Ashbury.
+The new Mark Salkind Center is located at 1630 Oak Street.
 The school is accessible by 6, 21, 33, 43, 71 MUNI bus lines.
 For directions and a map, please click here

 Siblings and children of Urban alumni are required to undergo the same competitive admissions process as all Urban applicants.
 While we value our strong relationships with our current and legacy families, we strongly recommend that each family undergo a thorough review of potential options to ensure that whichever school they choose is the best fit for their child.